 From Brussels: Ghent and Bruges Day Tour

-Brussels: Belgian Chocolate Workshop
+Brussels: Belgian Chocolate Making Workshop with Tastings

 Brussels is the capital of Belgium, full of Art Deco cafés and bars, unique Flemish art, towering Gothic cathedrals and quaint guild houses.
 The city is full of activities all year round.
 Explore the parks with blooming flowers, architectural monuments, historical culture and art as you fortify yourself with the famous Belgian chocolates and the huge selection of local beers.